 Length

 An annotation can vary in length from a few sentences to more than a page, single-spaced.
 However, they are normally about 300 words--the length of a standard paragraph.
 The length also depends on the purpose of the annotated bibliography [critical assessments are generally lengthier than descriptive annotations] and the type of source [e.g., books generally require a more detailed annotation than a magazine article].
 If you are just writing summaries of your sources, the annotations may not be very long.
-However, if you are writing an extensive analysis of each source, you'll need to devote more space.
+However, if you are including an extensive analysis of each source, you'll need to devote more space.

 Annotated Bibliographies.
 The Writing Center.
 University of North Carolina; Annotated Bibliographies.
 The Writing Lab and The OWL.
 Purdue University; Annotated Bibliography.
 The Writer’s Handbook.
 Writing Center.
 University of Wisconsin, Madison; Annotated Bibliography.
 Writing Center.
 Walden University; Annotated Bibliography.
 Writing Skills, Student Support and Development, University of New South Wales; Engle, Michael et al. How to Prepare an Annotated Bibliography.
 Olin Reference, Research and Learning Services.
 Cornell University Library; Guidelines for Preparing an Annotated Bibliography.
 Writing Center at Campus Library.
 University of Washington, Bothell; Harner, James L. On Compiling an Annotated Bibliography.
 2nd edition.
 New York: Modern Language Association, 2000; How to Write an Annotated Bibliography.
 Information and Library Services.
 University of Maryland; Knott, Deborah.
 Writing an Annotated Bibliography.
 The Lab Report.
 University College Writing Centre.
 University of Toronto; Norton, Donna.
 Top 32 Effective Tips for Writing an Annotated Bibliography Top-notch study tips for A+ students blog; Writing from Sources: Writing an Annotated Bibliography.
 The Reading/Writing Center.
 Hunter College.